Tour of Tenerife & El Teide

 Day 5: Mascá and the mountains of Teno

-The northwestern peninsular of Tenerife boasts spectacular mountain scenery and, not surprisingly, is another national park.
-Your route today takes you into the heart of the Teno mountains, one of the 3 volcanic areas that form Tenerife.
+The northwestern peninsula of Tenerife is a national park boasting truly spectacular mountain scenery.
+Your route today takes you into the heart of the Teno mountains, one of the three volcanic areas that form the island.

 Day 6: Sea to Summit Teide Challenge

-All that then remains is to enjoy the fabulous descent back to our hotel in Vilaflor, where your cycling adventure started 6 days ago.
+From Boca Tauce all routes head over El Retamar (2100m), which lines you up for the fabulous descent to our hotel in Vilaflor, where your cycling adventure started six days ago.

 Day 7: Departure day